mageirakos/3d-piano/README.md

 -sample song included (check code to find out which keys to press for the song).
 -audio was implemented using pygame.mixer and high quality sound files provided by http://theremin.music.uiowa.edu/MISpiano.html
 -sound files were edited using http://www.audacityteam.org  to meet my required criteria ( duration, size, .aiff to .wav, etc. )

-## To be done
-Add better documentations including download requirements.
-Add better screenshots/explanation of the project